-Revision 14-1; Effective March 3, 2014
+Revision 19-2; Effective December 2, 2019

-The Program Support Unit (PSU) specialist completes Form 4807-D, DADS Action Taken on Hearing Decision, recording case actions taken and sends it to his/her supervisor and the designated data entry representative (DER).
+The Program Support Unit (PSU) specialist completes Form 4807-D, Action Taken on Hearing Decision, recording case actions taken and sends it to his/her supervisor and the designated data entry representative (DER).
 The PSU specialist must send Form 4807-D within the time frame to allow at least two days for the DER to enter the information into the system.
 If the action cannot be taken by the time frame designated by the hearings officer, Form 4807-D is completed and sent to the supervisor and DER, providing the reason for the delay.
 Acceptable reasons are listed on the form; the begin delay date and end delay date must be included.
 See the instructions for Form 4807-D for detailed information on completion of the form.

 4400 Continuation of Services